NoobySloth/Custom-Weapons/README.md

 # SUPPORT NOT PROVIDED BY NOOBYSLOTH OR EXPAND NETWORK DISCORD!

+### No longer supporting QB inventory so all new weapons will be ox inventory only, if you wish to assist, please PR for QB INV

 # Addon guns for QBCore

 This is a **FREE** release!

 ## Credits

 - Original Model Makers (gta5mods)
 - Xandrice
 - LeSiiN